-- 3.2.27.
-Lewisham and Greenwich NHS Trust (LGT) has completed its estates and digital strategy which fully support the Trust's clinical strategy. - 3.2.28.
-Currently the estate is constraining service delivery in many areas.
-The Trust is committed to ensuring that funding is directed towards the sustainable delivery of high quality patient care.
-Parts of the estate need transformation or expansion.
-Some areas within the estate can also be adapted for different uses and some parts can remain unchanged. - 3.2.29.
-Other constraints associated with the LGT estate include sub-optimal adjacencies where departments or services are either widely dispersed across a site or not immediately next to key elements of the patient pathway that require improved proximity.
-The Trust also struggles to meet the demand on services in some areas due to the limited capacity of the departments, and there are a number of services which require more space from which to operate if the Trust is to meet patient expectations and national access targets.
+- 3.2.30.
+Lewisham and Greenwich NHS Trust (LGT) has completed its estates and digital strategy which fully support the Trust's clinical strategy.
+The work is now underway to define the 10 year vision for the Trust's estate, which will focus these strategic agendas by supporting the demands of today by doing what's needed right now and keeping a view on the medium term changes we see in the delivery of health and care services as technology evolves and the way we work changes. - 3.2.31.
+The health estate is constraining the existing delivery services in many areas given much was designed and developed many decades ago when hospitals functioned in different ways.
+The Trust is committed to ensuring that funding is directed towards the sustainable delivery of high quality patient care and getting our physical spaces right is of paramount importance in achieving that ambition.
+Most of the estate needs transformation or expansion with a complex make up of building types and conservation considerations given the historical context of many buildings.
+Some areas within the estate can also be adapted for different uses and some parts can remain unchanged, which will be a key consideration in our sustainable approach aligned to our green plan, to developing the future vision for the sites. - 3.2.32.
+Some challenges of today managing the LGT estate are physically sub-optimal adjacencies where departments or services are either widely dispersed across a site or not immediately next to key elements of the patient pathway that require improved proximity.
+The Trust will be focussing on how these practices can be improved through physical changes with some smaller planning applications underway to mediate the immediate services pressures.

-3.2.30.
-The principles of the Trust's Clinical Strategy are:

-- Supporting greater integration and more coherent system working - Ambitious but realistic - Productive and effective - Based on clinical best practice and national guidance - Focused on reducing unwarranted variation - Networking and working in partnership where it is best for patients
+- 3.2.33.
+The principles of the Trust's Clinical Strategy are: - Supporting greater integration and more coherent system working - Ambitious but realistic - Productive and effective - Based on clinical best practice and national guidance - Focused on reducing unwarranted variation - Networking and working in partnership where it is best for patients